COMPARE TO OTHER COMPONENTS

 3. Tesseract: Overview and Features

 Tesseract, an open-source OCR engine developed by Google, offers powerful text recognition capabilities backed by machine learning algorithms.
 Initially developed by Hewlett-Packard in the 1980s, Tesseract has evolved into a versatile OCR solution with support for multiple languages and platforms.
-While Tesseract may lack the polished interface and extensive feature set of commercial OCR tools and software like FineReader, it remains a popular choice for developers and enthusiasts seeking a free and customizable OCR solution.
+While Tesseract may lack the polished interface and extensive feature set of commercial OCR tools like FineReader, it remains a popular choice for developers and enthusiasts seeking a free and customizable OCR solution.

 3.1.
 Key Features of Tesseract